JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 them and the world.
 The `eat!` function will do something different for different input types and is our first practical example of [multiple dispatch](@ref multiple_dispatch).
-The `eat!` function is part of our interface and we will have to implement a special methods for each new type that we introduce.

 ```@raw html
 <div class="admonition is-category-exercise">